spiral/docs/http/middlewares.md

 }
 ```

-If you want to use shor aliases such middlewares concider creating container binding:
+If you want to use short aliases for such middlewares concider creating container binding:

 ```php
 class MyBootloader extends Bootloader implements SingletonInterface